 In-flight measurements of the PSF are conducted by averaging together many short-exposure images of bright stars.
 The reason for the averaging is twofold: 1) to suppress the background noise and thus boost the dynamic range, and 2) to allow sampling of the PSF at a sub-pixel resolution, by moving the star on the detector between exposures, and interpolating to a finer grid before aligning and combining.
 Dynamic range can be extended by using saturated stars to characterize the outer PSF region, and combining this with a core PSF derived from well-exposed images.
 West et. al. (2010) describes how further enhancement of the extended region can be achieved using satellite images, through a process of iterative convolution.
-A summary of these in-flight measurements - the FWHM and dynamic range for each measured filter combination - is given in Table A.2 in the Appendix, and an example of a typical PSF is shown above in Figure 9.
-At the time of this writing, the PSFs generated by this analysis have yet to be archived, but are planned for inclusion with future releases of the COISS_0011 volume.
+A summary of these in-flight measurements - the FWHM and dynamic range for each measured filter combination - is given in Table A.2 in the Appendix, and an example of a typical PSF is shown above in Figure 13.
+PSFs are included with the calibration support files, as of version 4 of the COISS_0011 volume, in the calib/xpsf/ subdiretory.
+See the xpsf info.txt file in that directory for more information.

-Figure 9: Point-spread function for the NAC BL1/CL2 filter combination, shown here on a base-10 logarithmic scale.
+Figure 14: Point-spread function for the NAC BL1/GRN filter combination, plotted on a logarithmic scale.
+Note the off-axis secondary peak.
 From West et. al. (2010).

-A handful of filters, including the NAC GRN filter, exhibit low-level "ghost" peaks, or other asymmetries in their PSF (see Figure 10).
+A handful of filter combinations, including the NAC BL1/GRN filter (Figure 14), exhibit lowlevel "ghost" peaks, or other asymmetries in their PSF.
 Also notable is the WAC IR1/IR2 combination, which exhibits an abnormally wide PSF due to a quirk of the instrument design, whereby focus is optimized for filters when they are used alongside one or the other clear filter.